 Amandeep Sandhu is a friend of mine (on Facebook) and I find him to be very creative.

 He had, very recently, posted an album consisting photos of the people who had influenced his life while he was in Delhi.
 It was a very interesting series and I used to look forward to it every day.

 I hadn’t read any book of his and this photo series gave me an insight into his skills with the pen or say, the keyboard.
 So, I decided to read his book Roll of Honour.

 I would not recommend this book to my readers but Amandeep’s strong writing ability is a proof that many more books of his are yet to come.

-I would not recommend this book to my readers but Amandeep’s strong writing ability is a proof that many more books of his are yet to come and I can only hope that they are interesting and I can give them a positive review.
+I would not recommend Roll of Honour to my readers but Amandeep’s strong writing ability is a proof that many more books of his are yet to come and I can only hope that they are interesting and I can give them a positive review.